-I am always surprised to see how much the people with whom 5S actions are launched seem terrified by the magnitude of the task at hand and do not see any interest in it.
+I am always surprised to see how much the people with whom 5S actions are launched seem terrified by the magnitude of the task at hand.
+They do not see any interest in it.
 Yet 5S are part of our culture.
-Have you ever pleaded against your spouse or children who put the roll of tape or vegetable peeler in a “wrong” place?

-Formalized in Japan for many years, the 5S is a method of workspace organization, based on visual information.
+Formalized in Japan for many years, the 5S is a method of workspace organization.
+It is based on visual information.
 This technique is based on the assumption that we work best when we have a well-organized work environment.
-It is divided into 5 steps: the 5 S. Each S stands for a word starting with an S in Japanese.
+What can be seen, from a distance… You will go through 5 steps: the 5 S. Each S stands for a word starting with an S in Japanese.
+The English translation isn’t perfect, but gives a good sense of each step.

-The 5S is not natural and requires efforts to put it in place, but also to maintain it.
+5S is not natural and requires efforts to be implemented, but also to be maintained.
 This, in my opinion, is the only solution for a harmonious life in the community.
 I suggest you explore the 5S with three examples:

 - In an office.